Conversion Optimization

 In the following example, the brand is clearly running the flash sale on 3 of their most popular diffusers––this becomes the USP or the differentiator and would need to come across clearly in the communication, across channels.

-But imagine saying the same thing about a health-based supplement store—it’ll most likely have people turning away.
+But if you say the same thing as a health-based supplement store, it’ll most likely have people turning away.

-(However, if they said something like “the bulk up sale”, shoppers interested in nutrition and building up their bodies would instantly take notice.)
+(However, something like “the bulk up sale” might get shoppers interested in nutrition and building up their bodies to instantly take notice.)

 In the following example, return customers are clearly being targeted through the “customer appreciation” call-out.